20 Instances of Death

 sinks.

-Scuttling back to the couch,
+Scuttling back to the couch, Us Weekly from the Boston airport

-I nurse an awful hunch:
+I nurse an awful hunch: I’m a lily-livered, yellow-bellied rat.

-traveling the forest edge to headland,
+galloping forest edge to headland,

-Chin upturned, battle ax skyward,
+Chin upturned, battle axe skyward,

-ruby lips part to release a war cry
+my ruby lips part to release a war cry

 so fierce a killer whale breaches.